 Domain - Eukaryota

-Filamentous macroalgae expanded across the Seagrass Meadow upper surface by 2026-04-13 and has been part of the visible producer/problem-growth layer.
-Mottled Shore Crab grazing was observed, but this does not prove complete control, stable balance, measured nutrient uptake, or a resolved long-term outcome.
+Filamentous macroalgae expanded across the Seagrass Meadow upper surface by late 2025 and has been part of the visible producer/problem-growth layer.
+Mottled Shore Crab (Pachygrapsus transversus) grazing was directly observed in early May 2026, which helps manage its abundance, though long-term population-level control and competition with shoalgrass remain under observation.

 Follow this species across the habitats where it currently appears in the miniBIOTA biosphere.